agnesoft/agdb/docs/concepts.md

 - Transaction (set of queries to be executed atomically against a database wrapped in a closure)
 - Mutable transaction (set of mutable & immutable queries wrapped in a closure)
 - Immutable transaction (set of immutable queries wrapped in a closure)

+## Storage

+Every persistent database eventually stores its data somewhere on disk in one or more files. the `agdb` stores its data in a single file (that is being shadowed by another temporary write ahead log file).
+Its internal structure is very similar to that of a memory which makes it very easy to map between the two.
+The file format is fully platform agnostic and the file can be safely transferred to another machine and loaded there.
+Similarly the `agdb` is by default memory mapped database it could just as easily operate purely on the file itself at the cost of read performance.

+TBD (durability, defragmentation)

+Terminology:

+- File storage (underlying single data file)
+- Write ahead log (shadowing file storage to provide durability)